 The overall health of the container plants in DG-2A was noted as being good.
 Approximately less than five percent of the container plants in DG-2A were noted as showing varied levels of stress, which is approximately the same as the percentage of container plants that were showing stress during the previous qualitative monitoring event.
 Stress may be occurring as a result of 1) competition from nonnative and invasive weeds, 2) misplaced emitters, or 3) recreational traffic through the mitigation areas.
 There were no additional container plants noted as being missing or dead.
-Formal mortality counts were taken for DG-2A during the 2020, 2021, and 2022 quantitative monitoring events.
-Most of the willows (Salix sp.) and Fremont's cottonwoods (Populus fremontii) were continuing to show signs of seasonal dieback.
-Some of the willows in this mitigation area were noted as having rust fungus (Melampsora spp.) on some of their foliage and should be monitored for any decline in health and vigor.
+Formal mortality counts were taken for DG-2A during the 2020, 2021, 2022, and 2023 quantitative monitoring events.
+The willows (Salix sp.) and Fremont's cottonwoods (Populus fremontii) were no longer showing signs of seasonal dieback.
 The installation of plants in the DG-2A mitigation area appears to have been completed successfully.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
 Photos 3 through 5 in Attachment B document the status of the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-2A mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage (Ambrosia acanthicarpa), mugwort (Artemisia douglasiana), mulefat (Baccharis salicifolia), telegraph weed (Heterotheca grandiflora), Douglas' nightshade (Solanum douglasii), and stinging nettle (Urtica dioca) were observed sprouting in the DG-2A mitigation area.
-Native cover for the DG-2A mitigation area was estimated to be 80 percent.
+Native plants such as annual bursage, mugwort (Artemisia douglasiana), tall flatsedge (Cyperus eragrostis), Canada horseweed, telegraph weed, ladies' tobacco, and stinging nettle (Urtica dioca) were observed sprouting in the DG-2A mitigation area.
+Native cover for the DG-2A mitigation area was estimated to be 85 percent.

-Nonnative weed cover in DG-2A was estimated at approximately less than five percent, which is approximately four percent higher than the level of weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-2A during the monitoring visit included black mustard, nonnative grasses, and poison hemlock (Conium maculatum).
-All nonnative weeds were just starting to germinate and had not gone to flower or seed.
-In addition, many of the annual nonnative weeds were observed to be dead for the season.
+Nonnative weed cover in DG-2A was estimated at approximately one percent, which is approximately the same level of weed cover that was observed during the previous qualitative monitoring event.
+It should be noted that weed cover in this mitigation area during the summer of 2022 was approximately less than one percent which shows that weed cover in this mitigation area has been consistently low.
+Nonnative species observed in DG-2A during the monitoring visit included pigweed amaranth (Amaranthus ablus), black mustard, and white horehound (Marrubium vulgare).
+Most nonnative weeds were just starting to germinate and had not gone to flower or seed.